It is impossible to get hired without a well-written resume.

-It needs to represent who you are, what you’ve done and can do, and how employers can benefit from your skills and experiences.
-And that should all fit on one page.
+It needs to convey who you are, what you’ve accomplished, and what you can offer prospective employers.
+Furthermore, that should be able to fit on a single page.

 1. Brooke Smith

 The website that Brooke uses to showcase her credentials is simple but effective.